 Keep in mind there are very few places where private owners allow river access.
 Considering this, when mapping out your points, you are likely going to be in public land use areas.
 Make sure that your location does not have an evening closing time.
 Many locations will have gates that they close at a certain time or at dusk.
 After a few hours of paddling, having your boats locked in a parking lot is not a fun way to end your day!

 Check the weather

-When you are floating down the river you do not have the option to just paddle into shore and get back into your vehicle when those thundery skies start rolling in.
+When you are floating down the river you do not have the option to just paddle back into your vehicle.
+This is often a design when those thundery skies start rolling in.
 Being stranded in the middle of a river during a lightning storm is a major safety concern.
 Always check the weather before voyaging out on the water.

 Leave enough time

-Although the route may seem like a short drive from your start and end points, it actually takes a fair bit of time to travel down a section of river depending on the current speed (we will discuss in the next point).
-I have yet to take less than 5 hours of paddling time in fair water conditions, with drive points being only ten minutes apart.
+Although the route may seem like a short drive from your start and end points, it actually takes a fair bit of time.
+Travelling down a section of river depending on the current speed (we will discuss in the next point).
+I have yet to take less than five hours of paddling time in fair water conditions, with drive points being only ten minutes apart.
 Not to mention the drive time of dropping off and picking up vehicles.

 Many rivers are controlled by runoffs and dam releases.
-Although it may seem like a beautiful spring day, lots of higher elevation areas are just beginning their melting season so the runoff causes high-speed waters with lots of debris.
-During the summer, depending on rain, your river may be an exit source for a dam (ours is) so check online to see if your local conservations are planning to release the dam which would therefore increase river speeds.
+Although it may seem like a beautiful spring day, lots of higher elevation areas are just beginning their melting season.
+Therefore the runoff causes high-speed waters with lots of debris.
+During the summer, depending on rain, your river may be an exit source for a dam (ours is).
+Check online to see if your local conservations are planning to release the dam which would therefore increase river speeds.